agilecustoms/release/docs/artifact-types/aws-ecr.md

 ```

 **dev-release** works smoothly with ECR: Docker image gets published with tag equal to branch name.
-ECR allows you to configure lifecycle rules by tag prefix, so if you adopt `dev/` prefix for your dev-release branches,
+ECR allows you to configure lifecycle rules by tag prefix, so if you adopt `feature/` prefix for your dev-release branches,
-then you can set up ECR lifecycle rule to delete images with prefix `dev-` after 30 days automatically!
+then you can set up ECR lifecycle rule to delete images with prefix `feature-` after 30 days automatically!